YunoHost-Apps/my_idlers_ynh/doc/DESCRIPTION.md

 * create your account from this install page, instead of manually in the app on first use.
 Once that is done, I will change the default group from "all_users" to "visitors"
 * moving app to another domain
 * installing to subdirectory
+* see whether fail2ban needs a specific config, add if needed